mieweb/datavis-glide/doc/md/development/index.md

 ## Compiling

 After installing the [Pre-Requisites](#pre-requisites), run `make datavis` to build the JS and CSS files for DataVis.
 You can also run `make tests` to (1) build and copy the JS and CSS files to `tests/pages`, and (2) generate the data files needed for testing.
+See [Generating Data](json_gen.md) for more information about how test data is created.

 ## Running the Local Server